 Pilates and yoga– they’re often referred to as a pair, but while related they’re certainly not the same.
 As a studio owner, it can be tricky to know exactly what classes to offer.
-The two forms of exercise are both so popular now that your studio won’t stand out unless you create class offerings with intention to reach a specific market.
+The two forms of exercise are both so popular now that your studio won’t stand out unless you create class offerings with the intention to reach a specific market.

 So, to stand out in the saturated studio exercise market, what should you offer?
 Pilates or yoga?